Lectionary Bible Studies and Sermons

 The passage

-v4.
-The writer points out to his readers that the troubles they are presently undergoing are not to the point of death, as was the case for many of the great ones of faith, particularly Christ.
-The readers, therefore, have no grounds to be discouraged.
-Rather, they should see their present troubles as an expression of God's Fatherly love, purifying, strengthening, and straightening them.
-Their troubles will serve to shape them toward their future service in eternity.
+v4-5a.
+The author of Hebrews points out to his readers that the troubles they are presently undergoing are not to the point of death, as was the case for many of the great ones of faith, particularly Christ.
+His readers, as God's sons in Christ, have forgotten the encouragement to be found in scripture.
+They should see their present troubles as an expression of God's fatherly love, purifying, strengthening, straightening, .... training them for their future service in eternity.

 v9-10.
-The idea that pain (disciplining) serves to teach the disciple, is further developed.
-We willingly accept the discipline of our earthly father and respect him for it.
-We do this, even though his discipline is imperfect.
-Our heavenly Father will similarly discipline those whom he loves, yet he will do so in perfection.
-He disciplines us so we may be holy as he is holy.
-As we individually seek to apply the Word of God to our lives, by grace through faith, in interaction with our environment, so we are shaped for eternity - we are sanctified.
+The idea that the troubles of life serve to teach the disciple is further developed.
+We willingly accept the training of our earthly father and respect him for it.
+We do this, even though this training is imperfect.
+Our heavenly Father similarly trains those whom he loves, yet he does it in perfection.
+God's training shapes us toward holiness.
+As we individually seek to apply the Word of God to our lives, by grace through faith, in interaction with the rough-and-tumble of life, so we are shaped for eternity, prepared for the divinity that is ours in Christ.
 "Through many tribulations we must enter the kingdom of God."
-By grace through faith we are shaped toward holiness.

 v11.
-Finally, our writer points out that the child of God who accepts life's troubles as discipline and training from the hand of a loving God, ceases to feel resentful, but rather becomes open to God's word and thus open to his moulding hand, open to the cultivation of righteousness.
+Finally, our author points out that the child of God, who accepts life's troubles as training from the hand of a loving God, ceases to feel resentful.
+Such a person becomes open to God's word and thus open to the cultivation of righteousness, of Christ-likeness.
 "It is good for me that I have been afflicted, that I may learn of thy statutes", Psalm 119:67.

 The problem of pain